Loading...

 • Participating B-schools: May prescribe their own minimum marks (commonly 50% for General/OBC and 45% for SC/ST/PwD).

 • No age limit.
-Candidates of any age can apply if other criteria are met.
+Candidates of any age can apply for XAT 2026 if other criteria are met.

 Exam Pattern

-Xavier Aptitude Test (XAT) 2026 Exam Pattern, Sections & Marking Scheme
+XAT 2027 Exam Pattern: Sections & Marking Scheme

 The exam consists of Multiple Choice Questions (MCQs) only.